sabyrzhan/learning-progress/linux.md

 ```

 ### Scripting using Python
 Can be automated by using `pyufw` library.
-To install: `pip3 install pyufw`
+To install: `pip3 install pyufw`.
+For more information: https://pypi.org/project/pyufw/